Consumer price inflation, UK: January 2025

 Consumer price inflation historical estimates, UK, 1950 to 1988

-On 18 May 2022, we published our Consumer price inflation, historical estimates, UK, 1950 to 1988 - methodology and Consumer price inflation, historical estimates and recent trends, UK: 1950 to 2022 article.
+On 18 May 2022, we published our Consumer price inflation, historical estimates, UK, 1950 to 1988 – methodology and our Consumer price inflation, historical estimates and recent trends, UK: 1950 to 2022 article.
 These include new estimates of CPIH and improved estimates of CPI for the period 1950 to 1988.
 These estimates (published in response to user need for a longer series) are indicative and are for analytical purposes only.
 They are not intended for official use and do not constitute part of the accredited official statistic series.

 Previously, in December 2018, we published our Consumer Prices Index including owner occupiers' housing costs (CPIH) historical series: 1988 to 2004 article.
 This series is also not an accredited official statistic, reflecting the historical uncertainty around the backcasts.